oorzkws/VariedBodySizes/README.md

 Should work with most if not all pawn and animal mods Load order should not matter as all calculations are done after game-start.
+There are debug-options to change the sizes of pawns manually.

 ## Verified compatible mods